 - The bottom number (diastolic) is the pressure measured between heartbeats.

+The American College of Cardiology and the American Heart Association divide blood pressure into four general categories.
+Ideal blood pressure is categorized as normal.
 Here's a look at blood pressure categories and what they mean.
-If your top and bottom numbers fall into two different ranges, your correct blood pressure category is the higher one.
+If the top and bottom numbers fall into two different ranges, the correct blood pressure category is the higher one.

 |Top number (systolic) in mm Hg

 ||Bottom number (diastolic) in mm Hg

 ||Blood pressure category*

 ||What to do

 ||Stage 1 high blood pressure (hypertension)

 ||Maintain or adopt a healthy lifestyle.
 Talk to your provider about taking one or more medications.

 ||Maintain or adopt a healthy lifestyle.
 Talk to your provider about taking more than one medication.